Elerir/NV-Broadcast-Autotoggle/README.md

 - You use Nvidia Broadcast microphone Denoising option
 - Your GPU never goes to IDLE mode (it consumes a lot of power, fans are ON, GPU is hot..) because Nvidia Broadcast is badly designed

 **What it does**
 - Auto enable Nvidia Broadcast Denoising when Discord starts (more accurately, when the Update discord process starts)
 - Auto disable Nvidia Broadcast Denoising if Discord is not running

-**Requirements**
-- Administrator privileges (to enable process creation event logs and to be able to create a task that read these event logs)
-- Powershell 4.0+ (to know your Powershell version, open powershell and type "$PSVersionTable")
-- Nvidia Broadcast needs to be started (can be minimized)

 **How to install**
 - Clone the repository (or download/extract it)